winsmith/django-docker/README.md

-# django-docker
+# Docker and Django
-These are notes I write for myself on how to host django projects with docker in a nice way.
-WIP.
+These are notes I write for myself on how to host [Django](http://djangoproject.org) projects with docker in a nice way.

+You should not believe anything in this file.